 • ‘One off’ events such as a birthday or Christmas parties

 Read our FAQs or find out more about the kinds of support that we can offer you.
+You can also take a look at our useful leaflet on ASB.

 As a social housing landlord, we work with a very clear definition of what antisocial behaviour is and when we can get involved and offer you support.
 We can only get involved in cases where there is a risk of harm or behaviour poses a risk to another person’s tenancy.